Introduction

 Android Developer Website

-The Android developer website @ http://developer.android.com/index.html, is curial for developing Android app.
+The Android developer website @ https://developer.android.com, is crucial for developing Android app.
 It has three main items: Design, Develop, and Distribute.
 Begin with the "Develop", which contains Android Training, API Guides, Reference and Tools.
 In this article, I shall follow closely with "Android Training" and "API Guides", but explain in my perspective.

 Revisit Hello-world